 Kawasaki disease is a small to medium vessel vasculitis predominantly affecting young children.
 It can affect any body organ but there is a predilection for the coronary vessels.

-Persisting fever is the most common way most children present to medical attention.
-The specific signs and symptoms vary with the stage of disease.
+Persistent fever is the commonest way with which most children present.
+The specific signs and symptoms vary with the stage of disease:

 - general malaise and irritability